 Lemon Rosemary Sourdough Bread

 What goes well with Lemon Rosemary Sourdough?

-How should I store this bread?
+How should I store sourdough bread?

 This lemon rosemary bread recipe is a crusty sourdough bread, which means it’s best when eaten the same day it’s baked.
 That is the magic of the crust.
 But I know that it is not always possible to eat an entire loaf of bread in one day (and yet it also is).
-So, if you are storing it then an airtight container is the best option.
+So, if you are storing it then an airtight container is the best option to retain moisture.
 This can be a zip bag, Tupperware, or a cake dome.
 Main thing is don’t let it dry out.

+Lemon Rosemary Sourdough Bread